- Business and Employment

 Once the question has been answered, there is no going back, you cannot change your mind.

 The bank of health and safety questions available for the test is estimated to be over 80,000.
-This ensures that no two exams will have the same questions as another person.
+This ensures that no two exams will be the same.

 The questions below are examples and samples of what may be asked in the cscs exam.
 Although the questions are very similar to the core sections in the examination, this is more of a visual stimulation and observation test.